johanneslumpe/redux-history-transitions/README.md

 import { createStore, compose } from 'redux';
 import storeEnhancer from 'redux-react-router-transitions';

-// you have to create your router here and pass it to the store enhancer
+// you have to create your history instance here and pass it to the store enhancer

-const finalCreateStore = compose( storeEnhancer(router)
+const finalCreateStore = compose( storeEnhancer(history)
 )(createStore);
 ```